 Portland Noise Code allows construction from 7 a.m. to 6 p.m.
 Monday through Saturday.
 Work after 6 p.m., before 7 a.m., and all hours on Sundays requires a noise variance from the Portland Noise Office.
 This project will apply for a noise variance to enable the contractor to work both days and nights.

-Your comments about the proposal to work both days and nights are valuable.
-You can submit them by email or telephone.
-Please submit your comments by Monday, June 27, to the Portland Noise Office at email@example.com or call 503-823-7350.
+The Portland Noise Office is in the process of reviewing the noise variance application.
+You can email them at firstname.lastname@example.org or call 503-823-7350.
 You may also call our downtown sewer repairs message line at 503-823-5315, stating that SW Market-Madison is your project of concern.

 What to Expect